-Distinct from a maze, labyrinths have only one path to follow.
-The focused activity with no thinking required allows the analytical mind to slow and intuition to emerge.
-Sometimes called a “walking meditation” labyrinths have been found to cultivate peace, surrender and clarity on matters that perplex us.
+Distinct from a maze, labyrinths have only one path to follow which allows the analytical thinking mind to slow and intuition to emerge.
+Called “walking meditation” and sometimes considered a “spiritual tool”, labyrinths have been found to cultivate peace, surrender and clarity on matters that weigh on us.

-What is it about, and how can it help?
+What is Labyrinth Walking about, and how can it help?

 To enter a labyrinth is to engage in an age-old walking meditation practice which offers to calm the mind and open the soul.
 Labyrinth walking does entail focus but doesn’t require thinking and has been found helpful to promote mindfulness, healing, peace and insight.
 Contemporary books on labyrinths include applications exploring a range of dilemmas and issues including: life purpose & direction, grief/death, forgiveness, creativity, relationships, and shadow work.